 Chin surgery is also called by the surgical names Mentoplasty and Genioplasty.
 This procedure is the augmentation of the chin by surgical means, such as implants or moving the tip of the chin bone forward to give a stronger, more protruding appearance.
 Chin reduction is the removal of some of the bone to lessen the chin’s prominent appearance.

 Ideal candidates for chin augmentation should be healthy and should discuss any pre-existing conditions with their physician to identify any advanced risks due to their medical history.
 Dental conditions may also affect your chin augmentation and should be mentioned to your physician as well.
 Men who have a “weak” or underdeveloped chin or have a larger nose may want chin augmentation to balance out their facial symmetry.
-Some patients may need to discuss any medications that they are currently taking, as some blood thinners or steroids could cause complications with the procedure.
+Some patients may need to discuss any medications that they are currently taking, as some blood thinners could cause complications with the procedure.

 With this procedure, the surgeon will make an incision to place the implant over the chin bone, where it rests under the skin.
 There are many types of implant materials, and they come in a number of shapes and sizes.
 The physician will go over the choices with you before your surgery, to make sure that you pick the one that is right for you.

 The surgeon will make the incision either under your chin, in the natural crease of the skin, or inside your mouth.
 If the incision is inside your mouth, it will be in the position where your lower lip attaches to your gums.
 The surgeon will then use instruments to open a space to insert the implant, resulting in no visible scarring.